-A sneak peek into chapter two of Pam Wasley and Kristen McAlister’s new book The New Executive Search on what a CEO would do.
+A sneak peek into chapter one of Pam Wasley and Kristen McAlister’s new book The New Executive Search on what a CEO would do.

 These are just a few examples of the millions of challenging business situations owners and CEOs are facing daily.
 A CEO is charged with developing strategies and executing them, all while trying to keep up with the competitive landscape, the evolving needs of the marketplace, and maintaining a company of talented people who want to work with you.
 Business models are constantly changing.

 Where business once was ruled by five-year, three-year, and one-year plans, it is now condensed to nine-month, eighteen-month, and quarterly plans.
 Business leadership has become a real-time endeavor.
 One of the drivers for this is the increase in competition.
 While business owners used to list their competition as direct competitors, “competition” is now defined as anyone who can solve the client’s problem.
 They may not be solving it in the same way, but if a solution meets other criteria, such as being more cost-effective or faster, it is frequently seen as a better value.
 For example, the ride-sharing services are in direct competition with the taxi industry; the ride-sharing companies see any personally owned vehicle as competition, as well.
 Any option an individual has to get from point A to point B is competition at this point.

 “Competition” is now defined as anyone who can solve the client’s problem.

 Technology is helping to drive this real-time transformation in a number of ways, including more direct purchasing behaviors, with fewer intermediaries.
 FinTech (financial technology) is a great example, resulting in less time and cost savings for users of such tech, including automated smart contracts, financial robo- advisors, digital security software, and more.
 Blockchain is also fueling this trend by eliminating the need for third-party verification services, such as traditional banks.